Egypt·24 October - 3 November 2025

 Egypt

 For many first-time visitors to Egypt, the Pyramids of Giza, a Nile cruise, and the archaeological treasures in Luxor are must-sees.
-Still, Egypt offers many more exciting experiences.
-Visitors can journey into the dusty desert and visit the oases, scuba dive in the Red Sea, or hike to the top of Mount Sinai.
+Still, Egypt offers many more exciting experiences and chances to connect with the local culture.

 Egypt